mstksg/inCode/copy/entries/five-point-haskell-2.md

 Firstly, in the original monomorphic `updateConfig`, written directly against `Config`, there is so much that could go wrong.
 Maybe you could mis-handle the configuration or accidentally modify it.
-You could set certain fields to certain fixed.
+You could set certain fields to fixed values.
 You might end up deploying a configuration that was never passed in directly.

 In our `cachedUpdate` implementation, we are _sure_ that any `Config` deployed will _only_ come _directly_ from calls to `updateConfig`.
 No other